How to Make Marry Me Chicken Pasta

 Instructions

 1. Pat the chicken breasts dry with a paper towel.
-Season both sides generously with salt.
-Add black pepper, paprika, and garlic powder.
+Season both sides generously with salt, black pepper, paprika, and garlic powder.

 2. In a large skillet, heat the olive oil over medium heat.
-Add the chicken breasts.
-Cook until golden brown, about 5-6 minutes per side, depending on thickness.
-The chicken should reach an internal temperature of 165°F. Transfer the cooked chicken to a plate.
-Set aside.
+Add the chicken breasts and cook until golden brown, about 5-6 minutes per side (depending on thickness).
+They should reach an internal temperature of 165°F. Transfer the cooked chicken to a plate and set aside.

 3. While the chicken is cooking, bring a large pot of salted water to a boil.
 Cook the pasta according to package directions until al dente.
-Reserve ½ cup of the pasta water.
-Drain the pasta and set aside.
+Reserve ½ cup of the pasta water, then drain and set aside.

 4. In the same skillet, reduce the heat to medium.
-Add the butter and let it melt.
-Add minced garlic and cook until fragrant, about 1 minute.
-Pour in the chicken broth.
-Bring it to a gentle simmer.
-Use a spatula to scrape up any browned bits from the skillet.
-They add flavor!
+Add the butter and let it melt, then add minced garlic and cook until fragrant, about 1 minute.
+Pour in the chicken broth and bring it to a gentle simmer.
+Use a spatula to scrape up any browned bits from the skillet (they add flavor!).

-5. Stir in the heavy cream and Parmesan cheese.
-Whisk until smooth.
+5. Stir in the heavy cream and Parmesan cheese, whisking until smooth.
 Add the sun-dried tomatoes, dried thyme, dried basil, and red pepper flakes.
-Let the sauce simmer for 5-7 minutes.
-Stir occasionally until it thickens slightly.
+Let the sauce simmer for 5-7 minutes, stirring occasionally, until it thickens slightly.

 6. Slice the cooked chicken into strips or bite-sized pieces.
-Add the cooked pasta to the skillet.
-Toss the pasta gently in the sauce.
+Add the cooked pasta to the skillet, tossing it gently in the sauce.
 If the sauce is too thick, add a little of the reserved pasta water to reach your desired consistency.
-Nestle the sliced chicken into the pasta and sauce.
-Spoon some sauce over the chicken to coat.
+Nestle the sliced chicken into the pasta and sauce, spooning some sauce over the chicken to coat.

-7. Garnish with chopped fresh basil.
-Add a sprinkle of Parmesan cheese.
-Serve hot.
-Enjoy every creamy, savory bite!
+7. Garnish with chopped fresh basil and a sprinkle of Parmesan cheese.
+Serve hot, and enjoy every creamy, savory bite!

 Leave a Comment